MEGA65/open-roms/CONFIG.md

 Allows to use additional keys found on the C128 keyboard.

-Needs 128 bytes more space in KERNAL segment.
+Needs about 125 bytes more space in KERNAL segment.
 If unsure - disable.

 ### `CONFIG_KEY_REPEAT_DEFAULT`